LukaszMoskala/configfix/README.md

 sudo make install
 ```
 Program will be installed to `/usr/local/bin/`.
 Override this setting by using `sudo make PREFIX=/usr install` to install to `/usr/bin/` or any directory that you want

+Note that on FreeBSD you have to use `gmake` instead of `make`
+# Compilation on Windows
+I don't see any reason to use this program on windows, because there is almost no config files.
+Program should compile anyway, but I have no way of testing this.
+If you were able to run it on windows, create pull request with changes to readme with instructions so others may use it too
 # Supported OS and architectures
 Program should work on anything that has GCC 8.
 Tested with Archlinux (x86_64), FreeBSD 12.0 (x86_64), Ubuntu Server 16.04 (armv7l)